 - 1. C02 Statutory Time Limit Listed Building - The consent relates to the buildings indicated for demolition on drawing number 4025 (D) 409.
 Reason: The information provided forms part of the application. - Demolition shall not take place until a contract for the carrying out of works of redevelopment of the site has been signed and planning permission has been granted for the redevelopment for which the contract provides.
+Reason: The demolition would be unacceptable in architectural terms

 Reason: The demolition would be unacceptable in architectural terms in the absence of an immediate and sympathetic redevelopment.